 How are campers supervised?

-By reserving an exclusive facility, maintaining a small program size, and adhering to a 6:1 camper-to-counselor ratio, we are able to make safety a top priority at the program.
+Model UN Camp maintains a strictly enforced safety policy, as certified by the State of New York.
+By maintaining a small program size, and adhering to a 6:1 camper-to-counselor ratio, we are able to make safety a top priority at the program.
 During the day, our entire group stays together on site, with staffers assigned at all times to oversee indoor and outdoor activities.
 Upon conclusion of evening activities, campers return to their cabins.
-Each cabin has a supervising counselor in a separate bedroom to assist with issues or seek help if needed.

 What medical precautions does the program take?

-Through proactive individualized attention, and an abundance of caution, our camp has fortunately avoided serious medical issues during its 3 years of operation.
-Our experienced kitchen staff and counselors are vigilant in ensuring that students do not come into contact with food allergens.
-Our physical activities are planned with an emphasis on safety, by operating out of unobstructed field spaces and swimming facilities overseen by NY State lifeguards.
+Our activities are planned with an emphasis on safety, by operating out of unobstructed field spaces and swimming facilities overseen by NY State lifeguards.